Air Berlin CEO quits after Q2 loss

 "The falling equity level is a clear warning signal for investors," DZ Bank analyst Robert Czerwensky said.
 "We still recommend investors continue avoiding the stock."

-The company said it aimed to improve the equity ratio in the course of the second half.

-The carrier is cancelling flights to London Gatwick, Manchester and Madrid and will fly less frequently to Sharm El Sheikh in Egypt and Barcelona in Spain.
+The carrier is cancelling flights to destinations such as London Gatwick, Manchester and Madrid and will fly less frequently to Sharm El Sheikh in Egypt and Barcelona in Spain.